Shifted Witten classes and topological recursion: The spectral curves

 \section{The spectral curves}

-As explained in \cref{subsec:TR}, to every spectral curve $\mc{S}$ one can associate a semisimple CohFT $\Omega_{g,n} = RTw_{g,n}$, constructed through the action of an $R$-matrix and a translation on a TFT, such that the expansion coefficients of the topological recursion correlators $\omega_{g,n}$ on a certain basis of differential forms coincide with the CohFT correlators:
+As explained in \cref{subsec:TR}, to every compact spectral curve $\mc{S}$ one can associate a semisimple CohFT $\Omega_{g,n} = RTw_{g,n}$, constructed through the action of an $R$-matrix and a translation on a TFT, such that the expansion coefficients of the topological recursion correlators $\omega_{g,n}$ on a certain basis of differential forms coincide with the CohFT correlators:

-The main goal of this section is to apply the Eynard--DOSS formula to two global spectral curves, proving that the associated correlators are the Witten classes shifted along $v_{r-2}$ and $v_1$, and establish a connection with the generalised Airy functions.
+The main goal of this section is to apply the TR-CohFT correspondence to two global spectral curves, proving that the associated correlators are the Witten classes shifted along $v_{r-2}$ and $v_1$, and establish a connection with the generalised Airy functions.